lvcodes3/Yelp-Clone/README.md

 # Yelp Clone

+A Full-Stack Web Application that behaves similar to Yelp. <br>
+We give users the following functionalities: <br>

+1. Add many restaurants into the list of restaurants. <br>
+2. Update or delete restaurants that exist in the list of restaurants. <br>
+3. View a restaurant in more detail. <br>
+4. Add reviews on a selected restaurant. <br>
+5. Accurate average rating calculation display for each restaurant. <br>
-A Full-stack Web Application that acts as Yelp.
-We give users the functionality to add many restaurants into the list of stored restaurants.
-We also allow users to add and display the reviews on a selected restaurant.
-Made possible by the PERN stack (Postgres, Express, React, Node).
+   Made possible by the PERN stack (Postgres, Express, React, Node). <br>

 ## BACKEND